kintohub/kintohub/docs/anatomy/anatomy-advanced.md

 By default and when toggled off, the vCPU of your service is shared between KintoHub community.
 Shared vCPU may randomly affect the performance of your service and is only recommended for `dev` environments.

-When togged on, you will have the option to specify a guaranteed dedicated amount of vCPU for your service.
+When toggled on, you will have the option to specify a guaranteed dedicated amount of vCPU for your service.
 The lowest amount of vCPU you may use is **0.1 cores** which is 10% of a dedicated vCPU.
 The highest amount of vCPU available is **2** which guarantees **2** dedicated vCPU cores.